 - At the end of the labyrinth, spend a few minutes mindful breathing.

-The main benefit of labyrinth walking is that it adds a visual, symbolic representation of the journey we take when we meditate.
+The main benefit of labyrinth meditation is that it adds a visual, symbolic representation of the journey we take when we meditate.
 We start by walking the path of peace towards our core, our innermost selves.
 Then we pause and reflect in the middle.
 This time of reflection can lead to many insights about life and about our spiritual development.
 And finally we return to the world as our true selves.

 It’s the same journey we take when we meditate, but with a wonderful visual representation.